Pbarnett/github-link-up-buddy/README.md

 - Rate limit: The Amadeus API has rate limits of approximately 1 request/second, 50 requests/minute
 - Throttling & retry logic is built into our implementation

+### Asynchronous Flight Search

+Flight searches now run asynchronously in the background:

+- **Background Processing**: When a trip request is created, the flight search process is initiated in the background
+- **Immediate Response**: The user is redirected to the offers page immediately, without waiting for search results
+- **Dynamic Updates**: The offers page will automatically check for and display new flight offers as they become available
+- **Processing Time**: Flight search may take up to a minute to complete, depending on API response times and complexity
+- **Refresh Mechanism**: Users can manually refresh the offers page or wait for automatic updates

+This approach provides a more responsive user experience by:
+- Eliminating waiting time after trip creation
+- Allowing users to start reviewing offers as soon as they become available
+- Supporting more complex searches without UI blocking

 ### Retry Logic
 The application implements exponential backoff for API requests:
 - Retries up to 3 times on rate limits (HTTP 429) or server errors